HITECHCRIME/HC_SG26_CRAVE/README.md

 every crush dies
 all of the nights
-give me that handpoke or slit my throat feelin the shame - how about my crave ye just put your hand against my neck, slow the bleed, slow the bleed slow the bleed, slow the bleeed ye
+give me that handpoke or slit my throat feel the shame - how about my crave ye

+just put your hand against my neck, slow the bleed, slow the bleed slow the bleed, slow the bleeed ye

 all the people I want or need
 beyond the reach, I'm not free of